sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

     _The build log_

-1. The build should fail.
+1. After about 3 minutes, the build should fail.
 Looking at the tasks in the left of the log will show you that the **Test Assemblies...** task failed.
 In Module 1, you have seen that one of the unit tests was failing - the test is failing in the build as well.

 1. In the toolbar, click the build number (this will be of the format `Build yyyymmdd.1`).
 This is the build number that VSTS assigned to the build when it was queued.